-Translators are often seen as cultural mediators, and this is especially true in cinematography when translating film titles.
+Translators are often viewed as cultural mediators, and this is particularly true in cinematography when translating film titles.
 Rendering a film title in a different language is not so much about translation as it is about localisation and adapting the title to the target culture.
 Movie titles often rely on word play, references and slang, which makes their translation particularly challenging.
 Most of the time, it is actually not the translator who decides on the translation of a film title but the producers or marketing department, based on what they think will boost sales.
 From hilariously atrocious to curiously unsubtle, what are some of the trends that we’ve identified in the translation of film titles?

 (Please note that some plot summaries below may contain spoilers.)